 Hillel received his PhD in Jewish theology from the Hebrew University of Jerusalem in 2013 after dividing his study course between the Hebrew University, NYU and the Freie Universitat in Berlin.
 He publishes public and scholarly essays on classical Jewish theology as well as on Israeli politics and political theology.

 His first book was recently published at Magness Press, and its English rendition is due to see light at Palgrave Macmillan later this year.

 In recent years, Hillel served as Visiting Assistant Professor of Israel Studies at JTS, New York and as the head of Misholim, an honors program for political and civic education at Oranim Teachers’ College.
 He also works as a content advisor for the Israeli President’s Bureau.

 From 2012 until 2015, following a period of grass roots political activism, Hillel joined Molad: The Center for the Renewal of Israeli Democracy, where he served as Director of Programs

 Fida nara (Tabony)

-Fida is the Co-Director at Mahapach-Taghir.
+Fida is the director of the Haifa branch and shared society in Shatil.
+Former Co-Director at Mahapach-Taghir.
 She was born in was Nazareth, and grew up in Neve Shalom, an Arab-Jewish village.

 She has two daughters.